 Design or Plan used: Better Barns 12x16 Plywood Colonial Plan 2017

-posted in: Project Gallery, shed, sketchup, barns, storage building
+posted in: Project Gallery, finish carpentry, shed, sketchup, barns, storage building

 Show Us Your Sheds